-Using WorldEdit with blocks added by mods (modded blocks) on Minecraft versions before 1.13 can be confusing.
+Using WorldEdit with blocks added by mods (modded blocks) on Minecraft versions before 1.13, such as 1.8.8 or 1.12.2 which are both commonly used for modpacks, can be confusing.
 The ID from the inventory doesn't work, and you can't use the block's name.
-Due to the way Forge works, the ID you see in the inventory isn't actually the block's ID, but there are a few different ways to set blocks from mods easily.
+Due to the way Forge works, the IDs that you see in the inventory are actually item IDs rather than block IDs, but there are a few different ways to set blocks from mods easily.

 Using the Info Tool